rpothin/Presentations/README.md

 # Presentations
-Slide decks, demonstration videos... that I have presented at events
+Slide decks, solutions, demonstration videos... that I have presented at events